xhoppe/xhoppe.github.io/source/api-register/index.markdown

 If register successful, the server returns the following attributes,

 - msisdn: The phone number of the user
-- authentication_token: A token for the following user access
-- valid_for_authentication: Usually be true.
-Will be false if the user is locked.
+- valid_for_authentication: Will be false if the user is locked.

 ### Sample error response